If there was one phrase that I most often heard during my twenties, it would be: “… but you don’t look sick.”

 Starting A New Wellness Journey

 We started out with cleaning up my food habits, fully embracing the paleo diet using the 30 Day Guide book.
 If you don’t know about the paleo diet, I strongly suggest looking into it.
-Think eating mostly veggies with a side of meat/protein (sugar free, dairy free, wheat/gluten-free, avoid processed foods).
+Paleo food lifestyle is all about mainly eating veggies with a side of meat/protein (sugar-free, dairy-free, wheat/gluten-free, avoid processed foods).

 It took more effort for me to cook than it did to deal with sugar cravings or the fact that my boyfriend at the time (now husband) and I turned our eating habits upside down.